Rockies vs Marlins Odds, Spread, and Total

 Rockies vs Marlins Predictions and Picks

-Colorado is 4-28 on the road and 2-8 in their last 10 games.
-They rank last in batting average, runs scored, and on-base percentage, and are third-to-last in slugging percentage.
+Colorado is 5-28 on the road and 2-8 in their last 10 games.
+They rank last in runs scored, batting average, and on-base percentage, and are third from last in slugging percentage.
 In pitching, they are second-to-last in ERA.
 Hunter Goodman leads the team in batting average, home runs, and RBIs.
-After going hitless in the Mets series, Goodman broke out in Game 1 and will look to keep the momentum going.
-The Rockies will aim for a stronger offensive start and hope to pull out another close win.
+He's had a great series, with three home runs, five hits, and four RBIs.
+The Rockies will look to play with a lead in Game 3 and continue the bullpen's strong performance.

-On the mound for the Rockies is Chase Dollander, who is 2-5 with a 6.28 ERA.
-He has one quality start this season, and his last two outings have been solid.
+On the mound for Colorado is Kyle Freeland, who is 0-8 with a 5.72 ERA.
+He has three quality starts this season and typically gives up around four to five runs per game.

-Miami is 14-18 at home and 4-6 in their last 10 games.
-They rank 24th in runs scored, 13th in batting average, 18th in on-base percentage, and 21st in slugging percentage.
-On the pitching side, they are fourth to last in ERA.
-Kyle Stowers leads the team in home runs and RBIs.
-He had a double in Game 1 but also struck out twice.
-The Marlins will aim to generate consistent offense in Game 2 and avoid wasting opportunities with runners on base.
+Miami is 14-19 at home and 4-6 in their last 10 games.
+They are tied for 22nd in runs scored, 12th in batting average, 17th in on-base percentage, and 20th in slugging percentage.
+On the pitching side, they are fourth from last in ERA.
+Kyle Stowers leads the team in batting average, home runs, and RBIs.
+He had two hits and an RBI in Game 2.
+The Marlins are in an offensive slump and need more production from the bottom half of their lineup.

-On the mound for the Marlins is Sandy Alcantara, who is 2-7 with an 8.47 ERA.
-He has had six rough outings in a row, giving up four to six runs per game.
-Walks have been a consistent issue.
+On the mound for Miami is Cal Quantrill, who is 3-5 with a 5.84 ERA.
+He doesn't have a quality start this season, but has allowed two runs or fewer in three consecutive outings.